CloudBees Accelerator Terms and Concepts

 During build execution, Accelerator virtualizes your build file system dynamically so that agents running on different hosts can read and write build files without requiring the setup and maintenance of a separate network file system such as NFS or CIFS. eMake is a lightweight file server to the agents that are actually running commands on its behalf.
 Advanced caching, file compression, and peer-to-peer sharing between agents reduce network overhead to the absolute minimum.

 For more information about using makefiles with Accelerator, see the Electric Make User Guide.

 The "eMake root" identifies the parts of the eMake machine’s file system that will be accessible to Accelerator.
 The

---emake-root option specifies the location of the EFS root directory (or directories).
+--emake-root option specifies the location of the Electric File System root directory (or directories).
 All files under the eMake root directory (or directories) are mirrored automatically on each agent.

 You must specify the correct root directory (or directories), or the build might fail, because eMake cannot find the necessary files.
 (If the

 --emake-root option is not identified explicitly, then eMake will use only the current directory.)
 The eMake root must include any files written by the build, should include any source files read by the build, and may include tools used by the build.
 For best results and performance, be sure to include:

 All source files

 The location for build output files (such as object files and linker output)